Illustrated by Sarah Steenland

 Then there’s the blog.
 Sure, we run business blogs, so it might seem like I’m biased, but I think every business should have a great blog, and Meetup is only a quarter of the way there.
 The benefits of a business blog:

-Bring in search traffic and introduce people to your business who don’t already know about you.
+Use content marketing to bring in search traffic and introduce people to your business who don’t already know about you.

 If the only content on your site is on your homepage, nobody is going to find you in search unless they already know who you are and are looking for you specifically.
 You can hire an SEO firm to keyword-up your joint, but a blog does it better and more naturally.
 An interaction should look like this: